 The first key here is SLOWING the heck down sis.
 I am so guilty of being on one 24/7 (any other enneagram 7’s out there?), but engaging in consistent practices of slowness and simplification is absolutely crucial in your ability to let go of things a little.
 Just wait and see how light you feel… I’m getting hype just thinking about the zen that’s about to wash over you!

-To offer you a little helping hand, I wanted to cue you into 4 practices and products I swear by at ALCIB to keep things SIMPLE (so we don’t have to).
+To offer you a little helping hand, I wanted to cue you into 4 practices (and products) I swear by at ALCIB to keep things super simple:

 - Storage Bins.
 Now this might seem like an obvious suggestion or something that’s not necessarily interior design approved, but give me a sec to explain, okay?
 I'm not just talking utilitarian plastic bins (though if that’s your vibe, I stan queen), or throwing things into bins and never finding them again, I am talking aesthetic AND ACCESSIBLE ways to silo, categorize, and simplify your immediate living spaces.
 We love to use wicker baskets from HomeGoods, Amazon or anywhere else you can get them on the cheap to conceal and store things you use everyday, but don’t want just lying around.